npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 ### 2010
 1. Comment upon the 'caste politics' in Rajasthan.
 ## International Relations

+### 2025
+1. What was India's stand on the 1956 Suez Canal crisis?
+2. How will President Donald Trump's threat of the United States' retreat from multilateral institutions affect international peace and security?
+3. "While the Ministry of External Affairs led by its Minister is the institutional anchor in the making of India's foreign policy, various Prime Ministers have assumed a dominant role in the process."
+In the light of this statement, discuss the instances where Prime Ministers have personally shaped the foreign policy of India.
 ### 2023
 1. On what grounds the registration of Overseas Citizens of India (OCI) can be cancelled under the Citizenship Amendment Act, 2019?
 Against cancellation of citizenship; what rights do these citizens have?
 2. Write a note on India's performance at 77th Cannes film festival.